vlsido/ica0002-2020/06-prometheus/lab.md

     --web.external-url=http://<your_public_http_endpoint>/prometheus

-Make proper changes to systemd service unit.
+Make proper changes to systemd service unit. "service prometheus status" will show you exact file location.

 Hind: after service config change you have to execute command: